A boating safety law that would require that recreational boaters use a kill switch link went into effect on April 1.

 If you operate a recreational boat, you must have completed a boat training program.
 Do not attempt to operate a boat without having completed a boating safety program.
 A training program will not only help you operate the watercraft, but will also help you understand all the rules and regulations that will apply to you as the operator of a boat.
 Remember, failure to adhere to rules and regulations may expose you to liability if you are involved in a boating accident.

-If you or a loved have been injured in a boating accident, talk to an Atlanta boating accident lawyer at the Katz Law Firm, and determine your legal rights to a claim for compensation.
+If you or a loved have been injured in a boating accident, talk to an Atlanta boating accident lawyer at the Katz Personal Injury Lawyers, and determine your legal rights to a claim for compensation.
 You may be eligible for compensation that includes medical costs, lost income, pain and suffering and other damages.